EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the bare soil evaporation from 1-frac_vegetation of the grid &amp; PET_evaporation
+Bare soil evaporation from the non-vegetated fraction of the grid as a linear function of soil moisture and potential evaporation.

 **Parameters**
 - **Fields**